-\begin{proposition} Let $G$ be a locally compact second countable group, $N$ be a normal closed subgroup and $\Gamma \subset G$ be a lattice.
-Suppose that $(G,N)$ has relative property (T).
-Then there is a compact subset $K \subset G$ such that for any compact neighbourhood of the identity $W$ containing $K$ the approximate subgroup $\Gamma \cap NW$ has property (T). \end{proposition}
+\begin{proposition} Let $\L$ be a countable approximate subgroup of some group.
+We have: \begin{enumerate} \item if $\L$ has property (T), then $(\langle \Lambda \rangle,\L)$ has the relative property (T); \item conversely, if $\L$ generates a lattice in an algebraic group over a local field and $(\langle \Lambda \rangle,\L)$ has the relative property (T), then $\L$ has property (T); \item if $G$ is a locally compact group, $N$ is a closed normal subgroup, $(G,N)$ has relative property (T), and $\Gamma \subset G$ is a lattice, then there is a compact subset $K \subset G$ such that for any compact neighbourhood of the identity $W$ containing $K$ the approximate subgroup $\Gamma \cap NW$ has property (T). \end{enumerate} \end{proposition}